bign86/bign86.github.io/content/notes/additional-concepts.md

 math: true
 ---

-Basic definitions and notations used here are found [in this page](/notes/probability-definitions).
+Basic definitions and notations used here are found [at this page](/notes/probability-definitions).

 ### Law of total probability